 Contact Person: 1st & 2nd Floors - Joey Hodges - johodges@louisburg.edu.
 The first floor of Main and the stairwells are the only areas where publicity may be posted.
 A flyer may be placed on the desk at the main entrance (2nd floor) with prior approval.

 Davis Administration Building

-Contact Person: The Office of Student Life at studentevents@louisburg.edu.
+Contact Person: Cassey Lessane or Sarah Stanton- The Office of Student Life at clessane@louisburg.edu or sstanton@louisburg.edu .
 Fliers may be posted only on the designated corkboards and pushpins are available.

 Jordan Student Center